QubitPi/ollama/docs/windows.md

 running it as a system service via `ollama serve` with tools such as [NSSM](https://nssm.cc/).

-> [!NOTE]
+!!! note

-> If you are upgrading from a prior version, you should remove the old directories first.
+    If you are upgrading from a prior version, you should remove the old directories first.